Base flood elevation

 • VE

 FEMA also designates these flood zones as Special Flood Hazard Areas (SFHAs).
-Other flood zones that start with either an A or a V are also SFHAs, but they don’t have base flood elevations.
-Property owners in SFHAs have to get flood insurance.
+Property owners in SFHAs have to get flood insurance when they have a federally-backed mortgage.

-Base flood elevations are represented on FEMA maps below the flood zone as EL plus a number (i.e., EL 14).
+Base flood elevations are represented on FEMA maps as EL plus a number (i.e., EL 14).
 This number represents the expected height rounded to the nearest foot, so EL 14 represents a base flood elevation of approximately 14 feet.

 How is a base flood elevation used?

-Insurance companies compare base flood elevations to the lowest floor of a structure to try and anticipate its chances for experiencing flood damage.
+Insurance companies compare base flood elevations to the lowest floor of a structure to try and anticipate its chances of experiencing flood damage.
 This is important for determining flood insurance premiums.
-If a home’s lowest level is above the area’s BFE, then floodwaters are less likely to reach it, and the insurer can charge a lower rate.
+If a home’s lowest level is above the area’s BFE, then floodwaters are less likely to reach it, and the insurer may charge a lower rate.

 Homeowners and builders can also use BFEs when building or renovating a home.
 Once you have your property’s base flood elevation, you determine where the lowest level of the house should be.
-All of your livable space should be above the BFE, and you may also want to place electrical, heating, air conditioning, and plumbing systems above your base flood elevation to reduce damage during a 100-year flood.
+All of your livable space should be above the BFE.
+You may also want to place your home’s major systems above your area’s BFE to reduce damage during a 100-year flood.
+This includes your:

 Does a base flood elevation require flood insurance?